wkusner/wkusner.github.io/_includes/aboutme.md

 For more information, you can check my [2014 CV]({{ site.url }}/assets/KusnerCV.pdf) or [2014 Research Statement]({{ site.url }}/assets/KusnerResearchStatement.pdf).

+For search purposes, it may be helpful to consider my name as Woden Kusner or Woeden Kusner.

 [ACNT]: http://finanz.math.tugraz.at/
 [louis]: http://theran.lt/2014/11/12/about-this-site.html